 Map & Directions →

-Trinity utilized three meeting houses: 1791, 1804 (both in downtown Alexandria) and its present building, 1942.
+Trinity has utilized three meeting houses: 1791, 1804 (both in downtown Alexandria) and its present building, and 1942.
 Francis Asbury drew the plan for the first meeting house and dedicated the second.
 Virtually all the greats of early American Methodism visited Trinity.

 The building of the second meeting house, 1804, and the religious revivals of the early 1800's greatly increased Trinity's membership.
 President George Washington died in December 1799, and a series of four memorial sermons, sponsored by the citizens of Alexandria, were presented in his honor.
 One was given by station preacher James Tolleson, reflecting a growing community respect for the fledgling Methodist congregation.
-And when the British troops landed in Alexandria during the War of 1812, members of Trinity scattered in fear.
+And when British troops landed in Alexandria during the War of 1812, members of Trinity scattered in fear.

 The slavery issue had long concerned Trinity.
 In May 1785, Trinity leaders had arranged a personal interview with General George Washington at Mount Vernon for bishops Thomas Coke and Francis Asbury.
 The bishops had a private interview with the General regarding the emancipation of slaves.

 Meanwhile in the 1840's an increasingly bitter debate erupted in the Methodist Episcopal Church.
-At a Momentous General Conference in New York City in 1844, a resolution, co-sponsored by Trinity's pastor, Alfred Griffith, demanded that a Southern bishop who owned slaves should resign.
+At a momentous General Conference in New York City in 1844, a resolution, co-sponsored by Trinity's pastor, Alfred Griffith, demanded that a Southern bishop who owned slaves should resign.
 The resolution passed.
 The next year, 1845, the Methodist Episcopal Church, South, was formed.

 Trinity exploded.
 Many pro-Southern members left and formed a pro-Southern church directly across the street from the Trinity meeting house (known today as the Washington Street Church).
 A long legal battle ensued over church property and for roughly a year the building was closed.
 On June 17, 1850, the Court returned the building to the Northern Group.
 Trinity became known as the Northern Church and the Washington Street Church was the Southern Church.